kestra-io/docs/content/blogs/2023-09-04-reverse-etl-vs-cdp.md

 In summary, while Reverse ETL expands the "breadth" of where your data can be used effectively, CDPs allow for a "depth" of understanding of your customer data that is generally not achievable with a Reverse ETL tool alone.

 ### Time Sensitivity ###
 In terms of time sensitivity, it's crucial to understand the nuances of both Reverse ETL and CDPs.
 In a CDP, data is generally processed more immediately.
-Events are triggered in real-time, often using JavaScript on the frontend, updating customer data instantaneously.
+Events are triggered in real-time, often using JavaScript on the front end, updating customer data instantaneously.
 This means the data in a CDP is often "fresher" compared to that in a Reverse ETL system.

 On the other hand, data in a Reverse ETL process may not be as immediate.
 This doesn't have to be a limitation, especially if your analytics pipeline is running frequently and the small time difference is not critical for your operations.